jaygut/Bacformer/foodguard/docs/apolo_hpc_cache_report.md

 # Apolo HPC ESM-2 Cache Experiments (Nov 2025)

-## Goal
+## Purpose and Scope
-Execute the P0 ESM-2 cache preflight on Apolo to confirm end-to-end viability and identify blockers for full cache population.
+This report documents the P0 ESM-2 cache preflight on Apolo, executed to:
+- Validate that the FoodGuard ESM-2 embedding pipeline runs end-to-end in the Apolo environment.
+- Identify hardware/software blockers to full cache population (21,657 genomes).
+- Capture reproducible commands, environment pinning, and observed artifacts for auditability.
+- Provide a go/no-go recommendation and migration plan to suitable GPU resources.

+The preflight is part of the broader P0 “ESM-2 Cache Infrastructure — Warm, Integrate, Validate” plan: pre-populate embeddings, wire the cache into the pipeline, benchmark hit-rate/latency, and unlock fine-tuning.
+Apolo was evaluated as a potential execution site.

-## Hardware and Cluster Context
+## Hardware and Cluster Context (Apolo)
 - GPU partition: `accel` only (Tesla K80, 11 GB), driver 470.42.01 (CUDA 11.4).
 - No V100/A100/T4 partitions visible (`sinfo` shows only `accel` for GPUs; AVAIL_FEATURES is null).
 - Kepler K80 + driver 470 cannot run PyTorch ≥2.x CUDA wheels that Bacformer requires.